peterguzw0927/SLAM_using_SonarData/README.md

 As for intellectual property issues, the datasets are not open and should not be shared.
 Pending a decision from legal, the final report would likely be Draper proprietary.
 There is no objection to the software prototype developed under the clinic being released as open source.

+# Future to do list
+If time permits, we plan to extensively test our SLAM algorithm in diverse real-world scenarios and compare its performance with established solutions like Blue-ROV SLAM.
+Through comprehensive evaluations, we aim to identify strengths and weaknesses, informing further optimization efforts to improve the system's reliability and effectiveness.